-- Understand the risks of thalidomide treatment. - Understand the instructions for taking thalidomide safely, including how to prevent pregnancy. - Understand what to expect during your initial and follow-up consultations with your prescriber.

-- Please make sure that you understand what your prescriber has told you before starting thalidomide. - If you don't understand something, please ask your prescriber to explain it again.
+- Understand the risks of thalidomide treatment. - Understand the instructions for taking thalidomide safely. - Understand what to expect during your initial and follow-up consultations with your prescriber. - Please make sure that you understand what your prescriber has told you before starting thalidomide. - If you don't understand something, please ask your prescriber to explain it again.